-Victorian Premier The Hon Daniel Andrews appointed a panel of Administrators to the Whittlesea on Friday 19 June 2020.
+Victorian Premier The Hon Daniel Andrews appointed a Panel of Administrators to the City of Whittlesea on Friday 19 June 2020.

 Interim Administrator Lydia Wilson was appointed Chair with Ms Peita Duncan and The Hon Bruce Billson also appointed.

-Administrators carry out the role, responsibilities and functions of councillors as set out in the Local Government Act and the Panel undertakes the roe of the Council.
+Administrators carry out the role, responsibilities and functions of Councillors as set out in the Local Government Act and the Panel undertakes the role of the Council.